 4. Other Post Types

-Although photos can be particularly effective, you should vary your post types, so viewers stay engaged.
+Although photos can be particularly effective, you should vary your post types, so viewers stay engaged with your Facebook post ideas.

 Video is HUGE right now on Facebook!
 It’s grown by leaps and bounds and is driving a lot of engagement for Pages.
 The key is video that you upload to Facebook itself.
 This a “Native” Facebook video.